MAC spoofing: Identity masking

 If a user chooses to spoof their MAC address in order to protect their privacy, this is called identity masking.
 As an example motivation, on Wi-Fi network connections a MAC address is not encrypted.
 Even the secure IEEE 802.11i-2004 (WPA) encryption method does not prevent Wi-Fi networks from sending out MAC addresses.
 Hence, in order to avoid being tracked, the user might choose to spoof the device's MAC address.
 However, computer crackers use the same technique to bypass access control methods such as MAC filtering, without revealing their identity.
 MAC filtering prevents access to a network if the MAC address of the device attempting to connect does not match any addresses marked as allowed, which is used by some networks.
 Computer crackers can use MAC spoofing to gain access to networks utilising MAC filtering if any of the allowed MAC addresses are known to them, possibly with the intent of causing damage, while appearing to be one of the legitimate users of the network.
 As a result, the real offender may go undetected by law enforcement.

 MAC Address Randomization in WiFi

-To prevent third parties from using MAC addresses to track devices, Android, Linux, iOS, and Windows have implemented MAC address randomization.
+To prevent third parties from using MAC addresses to track devices, Android, Linux, iOS, macOS, and Windows have implemented MAC address randomization.
 In June 2014, Apple announced that future versions of iOS would randomize MAC addresses for all WiFi connections.
 The Linux kernel has supported MAC address randomization during network scans since March 2015, but drivers need to be updated to use this feature.
 Windows has supported it since the release of Windows 10 in July 2015.